 Does IPL Hair Removal Work?

-Josie from Fashion Mumblr has stated that she has been using the Philips Lumea for over a year and that she can go without a month of shaving her legs.
+Josie from Fashion Mumblr has stated that she has been using the Philips Lumea for years and she can go without a month of shaving her legs.
 However, the hair isn’t all gone even after a year.

 Of course, as you use the IPL machine consistently over long periods of time, you will need to do less and less after a certain point.

-It’s also worth mentioning that it’s advised that after you’ve achieved results that you’re happy with, you usually need have top up treatments every 4-8 weeks, or as you see fit.
+It’s also worth mentioning that it’s advised that after you’ve achieved results that you’re happy with, you usually need to have top-up treatments every 4-8 weeks, or as you see fit.

 What Are The Best Machines For IPL At Home?

-The Philips Lumea comes with four different heads to treat all areas of the body in the optimal way.
-There is a nozzle for face, for under arms, bikini and legs – everything that you could possibly need.
+The Philips Lumea comes with four different heads to treat all areas of the body in an optimal way.
+There is a nozzle for the face, underarms, bikini and legs – everything that you could possibly need.

-Philips has recently also released a Lumea app which helps you track your progress, create a personal treatment plan for you and provides reminders on your treatment days.
+Philips has recently also released a Lumea app that helps you track your progress, create a personalized treatment plan for you and provide reminders on your treatment days.
 Not exactly a necessity to have, but the app is a pretty cool extra feature.